sweetest-framework/sweetest/GUIDELINES.md

 private val backendGateway by dependency<BackendGateway>()
 ```

 So now let's have a look at the functions the class needs to have.
-As we did the design of the tests themselves first we already know we need the following functions in the steps class:
+As we did the design of the test case first we already know we need the following functions in the steps class:

 ```kotlin
 fun givenExistingUser(email: String, password: String, authToken: AuthToken) = TODO()